QiangAIResearcher/News-Stance-Detection/README.md

 Some headline/body pairs in FNC-1 https://github.com/FakeNewsChallenge/fnc-1 are fabricated by mixing headlines and bodies.
 Because these pairs don't exist in the real Internet world, we want to consrtuct our dataset instead of using the FNC-1 dataet so that we can draw information from Internet user interaction.
 We adopt the same logic with the organizers of FNC-1 (Dean Pomerleau et al.) to construct our dataset.
 That is, for a given headline/body pair, if both the headline and the body were labelled (by William Ferreira et al.) as "for" (or both "against") with central claim, the headline and body pair are said to "agree" with each other.
 If headline was determined to "against" the central claim, and the body was determined to "for" the central claim, then the headline and the body pair are said to "disagree" with each other.
 The same with visa versa (i.e. headline = "for" and body = "disagree") - the pair would be labelled a "disagree" pair.
 If either the headline or the body (or both) in a pair were labelled as "observing" relative to the central claim, then the pair is labelled as "discuss" in our dataset.

 In William Ferreira's project, there are totally 7112 headline/body pairs, among which valid stances("for", "against", "observing") count for 5059.
-Further, 58 pairs have missing headlines or bodies.
-Finally, we obtaine 5001 headline/body pairs.
-Among the 5051 pairs, 2144 pairs are labelled as "agree" with each other according to the abovementioned rules, 35 are labelled as "disagree" and 2822 are labelled as "discuss".
+Further, 58 pairs have missing headlines or bodies and 2398 pairs were found to have the same "articleid"(article body) with other pairs.
+Finally, we obtaine 2603 headline/body pairs.
+Among the 2603 pairs, 1162 pairs are labelled as "agree" with each other according to the abovementioned rules, 17 are labelled as "disagree" and 1424 are labelled as "discuss".

 Some statistics